MicrosoftDocs/well-architected/well-architected/scalability/test-tools.md

 ## Benchmark testing

 Benchmarking is the process of simulating different workloads on your application and measuring application performance for each workload.
 It is the best way to figure out what resources you will need to host your application.

 Use performance indicators to assess whether your application is performing as expected or not.
-Take into consideration [VM sizes](/azure/virtual-machines/premium-storage-performance#high-scale-vm-sizes) and [disk sizes](/azure/virtual-machines/premium-storage-performance#premium-storage-disk-sizes).

-See the [Optimize IOPS, throughput, and latency](/azure/virtual-machines/premium-storage-performance#optimize-iops-throughput-and-latency-at-a-glance) table for guidance.
+For workloads running on virtual machines, take into consideration [VM sizes](/azure/virtual-machines/premium-storage-performance#high-scale-vm-sizes) and [disk sizes](/azure/virtual-machines/premium-storage-performance#premium-storage-disk-sizes) when benchmarking, as you may hit a particular bottleneck.
+The [Optimize IOPS, throughput, and latency](/azure/virtual-machines/premium-storage-performance#optimize-iops-throughput-and-latency-at-a-glance) table offers further guidance.

+Tools such as [Azure Load Testing](/azure/load-testing/overview-what-is-azure-load-testing) can help you simulate load and different usage patterns.
+This can help you prepare for particular scenarios that are relevant to your organization or industry. (for example how a promotion or flash sale might affect an online store)

 ## Metrics